 Don’t Ignore Symptoms of Problems

 Teeth are incredibly strong.
 In fact, they are one of the strongest natural substances on earth.
 Unfortunately, they lack the ability to repair themselves the way so many other parts of the body can.
 This means that while a scrape or bruise might heal on its own, over time, the teeth are quite different.
 If you have noticed discoloration or discomfort that could be symptoms of a cavity, these are likely to worsen over time, without treatment.
 Treating cavities is something you do right away.

 Treat Cavities Quickly for Restored Comfort

-Fortunately, when a cavity is addressed quickly, it can usually be corrected through minimally invasive dental fillings.
+Fortunately, when a cavity is addressed quickly, it can usually be corrected through minimally invasive tooth colored fillings.
 These were once made primarily of metal, but they can now be made of a composite resin material that looks natural and feels comfortable.
 This allows for increased comfort, and confidence, as well.
 So there really is no reason to delay a restorative appointment.

 Cavities develop and grow progressively, and the longer you have a cavity, the more extensive your treatment will be.
 Fortunately, most patients seek treatment in time to restore the cavity with a conservative, custom designed filling.
 After cleaning away the infected tooth structure and lingering oral bacteria, your dentist can place a biocompatible filling in the cavity to fortify the tooth and stop bacteria from reentering the cavity.